wso2/docs-is/en/docs/guides/user-mgt/associating-user-accounts.md

 accounts.
 You can associate a local user account or a federated user account.
 See [Linked Accounts](../../guides/user-portal/#linked-accounts) under User Portal for details.

+## Using SCIM

+To carry out operations related to user associations using SCIM 2.0 rest APIs, see [Association Rest API](insert-link-api).